Monday, January 2, 2017 / by Grant Williams

 Once you have created a login on TREC’s website, you may request sponsorship from your new Broker.
 If it is a corporate Brokerage you will request sponsorship from the corporation or LLC and not the Broker of record.
 For example, we operate under Central Metro Realty LLC; although I am the Broker I have no licensees under my personal Broker’s license, only under the entities that I sponsor.
 Your request for sponsorship from your new Broker will not be complete until you have made payment to TREC.
 You can do this at the end of the process, but before you log out.
 Once your new Broker accepts your license, you will be official!

 If you absolutely refuse, don’t like or just don’t want to use the online portal to make the request for sponsorship, you may use the paper form to transfer your license as well.
 This can be found under “change” forms on TREC’s website here.
 This form will need to be signed by the new Broker and mailed to or dropped by TREC’s main office in Austin.
-The cost for mailing in the form is $40.00 whereas the online method is only $20.61.

 Update Your Brokerage Information with Your Association of Realtors